“Call to me and I will answer you and tell you great and unsearchable things you do not know.” (Jeremiah 33:3)

 In fact, one of the many names of God is the LORD Is Peace (YHVH Shalom).

-So why does peace seem so elusive at times?
+So why does His peace seem so elusive at times?

-If we look honestly at ourselves, we can often trace the root of calamity in our lives, even ra (evil), to refusing to recognize God and His Son, Yeshua, as the source of our Shalom and, instead, trusting in false promises made by false prophets and preachers.
+If we look honestly at ourselves, we can often trace the root of calamity in our lives, even ra (evil), to refusing to recognize Adonai and His Son, Yeshua, as the source of our shalom (peace) — a unique Hebrew concept that encompasses blessing, wholeness, and completeness.

-Like the people of Judah, we often close our ears to His trumpet call and determine to walk down our own path of destruction with the blessings of our spiritual leaders.
+Like the people of Judah, we often close our ears to His trumpet call and determine to walk down our own path of destruction.
+And we do so with the blessings of our spiritual leaders.

 The Hebrew word translated future is aharit, which literally means the end.

-David confirms this end: “Mark the perfect man, and behold the upright: for the end [aharit] of that man is Shalom.”
+David confirms this end is shalom: “Mark the perfect man, and behold the upright: for the end [aharit] of that man is Shalom.”
 (Psalm 37:37)

-This perfection and uprightness has been achieved through Yeshua, the door of our salvation.
+This perfection and uprightness has been achieved through Yeshua, the gate of our salvation.
 He shares His perfection with us, covers us with His righteousness, and makes us complete in Him.

 This is why Yeshua will forever be our gate to the Kingdom and our Sar Shalom (Prince of Peace) as we journey towards His Everlasting Shalom, as it says in this Messianic Prophecy:

 “For to us a child is born, to us a son is given, and the government will be on His shoulders.
 And He will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace [Sar Shalom].”
 (Isaiah 9:6)